 - "44-2-412.
 (Temporary) Looping in native communities network grant program.
 (1) There is a looping in native communities network grant program.
 The program is established to create a network in support of efforts by Montana tribes to identify, report, and find Native American persons who are missing.
 The grant program is administered by the missing indigenous persons task force established in 44-2-411. - (2) The grant program includes a competitive grant to be awarded to a tribal entity to create and administer a central administration point for the looping in native communities network.
 The missing indigenous persons task force shall develop the application and the criteria to award the grant to a tribal entity.
-The criteria must include: - (a) policies and standards for technology and equipment, including data storage and security of information entered into the network; - (b) standards for data verification; - (c) job qualifications and requirements for a data specialist to administer the network; - (d) development of a system to provide automatic initial alerts to law enforcement agencies and tribal and community organizations when a missing indigenous person report is made, including determining which law enforcement agencies will receive the automatic initial alert; - (e) development of a standard reporting form that includes space to provide the information specified in subsection (4) to be used by the data specialist; and l (f) administrative rights for a designee at each participating tribal agency
+The criteria must include: - (a) policies and standards for technology and equipment, including data storage and security of information entered into the network; - (b) standards for data verification; - (c) job qualifications and requirements for a data specialist to administer the network; - 25 (d) development of a system to provide automatic initial alerts to law enforcement agencies and 26 tribal and community organizations when a missing indigenous person report is made, including determining 27 which law enforcement agencies will receive the automatic initial alert; - 28 (e) development of a standard reporting form that includes space to provide the information

-- (3) The grant program may include additional smaller, noncompetitive grants to be awarded to a qualifying tribal agency at each reservation that submits a complete application.
-The purpose of the grants awarded under this subsection is to provide matching funds for some or all of the costs required for the tribal agency to set up and maintain access to the looping in native communities network. - (4) The standard reporting form required under subsection (2)(e) must allow a data specialist to enter information about the missing indigenous person, including but not limited to the missing person's: - (a) name and any aliases or nicknames; - 9 (b) gender, as provided in [section 1], age, height, weight, and other physical descriptive 10 characteristics; - (c) last known location and related information, including the date of last contact with the missing indigenous person and the person with whom the missing indigenous person last made contact; and - (d) photographs, including photographs obtained from an online or social media profile.
+- 1 specified in subsection (4) to be used by the data specialist; and - (f) administrative rights for a designee at each participating tribal agency. - (3) The grant program may include additional smaller, noncompetitive grants to be awarded to a qualifying tribal agency at each reservation that submits a complete application.
+The purpose of the grants awarded under this subsection is to provide matching funds for some or all of the costs required for the tribal agency to set up and maintain access to the looping in native communities network. - (4) The standard reporting form required under subsection (2)(e) must allow a data specialist to enter information about the missing indigenous person, including but not limited to the missing person's: - 9 (a) name and any aliases or nicknames; - 10 (b) gender, as provided in [section 1], age, height, weight, and other physical descriptive 11 characteristics; - (c) last known location and related information, including the date of last contact with the missing indigenous person and the person with whom the missing indigenous person last made contact; and - (d) photographs, including photographs obtained from an online or social media profile.
 (Terminates June 30, 2033--sec.
 2, Ch.
 624, L. 2023, sec.
 3, Ch.
 624, L. 2023.)"

 - "45-5-625.
 Sexual abuse of children.
-(1) A person commits the offense of sexual abuse of children if the person: - (a) knowingly employs, uses, or permits the employment or use of a child in an exhibition of sexual conduct, actual or simulated; - (b) knowingly photographs, films, videotapes, develops or duplicates the photographs, films, or videotapes, or records a child engaging in sexual conduct, actual or simulated; - (c) knowingly, by any means of communication, including electronic communication or in person, persuades, entices, counsels, coerces, encourages, directs, or procures a child under 16 years of age or a person the offender believes to be a child under 16 years of age to engage in sexual conduct, actual or simulated, or to view sexually explicit material or acts for the purpose of inducing or persuading a child to participate in any sexual activity that is illegal; - 28 (d) knowingly processes, develops, prints, publishes, transports, distributes, sells, exhibits, or advertises any visual or print medium, including a medium by use of electronic communication in which a child is engaged in sexual conduct, actual or simulated;
+(1) A person commits the offense of sexual abuse of children if the person: - (a) knowingly employs, uses, or permits the employment or use of a child in an exhibition of sexual conduct, actual or simulated; - (b) knowingly photographs, films, videotapes, develops or duplicates the photographs, films, or videotapes, or records a child engaging in sexual conduct, actual or simulated; - (c) knowingly, by any means of communication, including electronic communication or in person, persuades, entices, counsels, coerces, encourages, directs, or procures a child under 16 years of age or a person the offender believes to be a child under 16 years of age to engage in sexual conduct, actual or simulated, or to view sexually explicit material or acts for the purpose of inducing or persuading a child to participate in any sexual activity that is illegal;